 You can construct the same three basic units with this set and a finished side is a bit less than 2 1/4".
 The six-pointed star will finish at 7 3/4" flat side to flat side and 9 1/4" point to point.

 I've given you a lot to think about -- but just let it roll around in your head for now.
 No need to make a decision today.
 You might want to start looking through your stash for an interesting focus print that you would enjoy using as the starting point for the fabric pull.

-I suggest you revisit these two posts -- http://maryhueyquilts.blogspot.com/2014/02/lets-have-sew-along.html#.Uv5LoKYo4dU and http://maryhueyquilts.blogspot.com/2014/01/set-in-piecing-simplified.html#.Uv5MeqYo4dU -- to look again at my finished quilts and read again about the DVD workshop.
+I suggest you revisit these two posts -- http://maryhueyquilts.blogspot.com/2014/02/lets-have-sew-along.html#.Uv5LoKYo4dU and http://maryhueyquilts.blogspot.com/2014/01/set-in-piecing-simplified.html#.Uv5MeqYo4dU -- to look again at my finished quilts and read again about the Set-In Piecing Simplified teaching guide that is available in my Etsy Shop.
+(Just click on my face up there at the top of the right side column to get to the Etsy Shop.)
 The sew-along will be more enjoyable for you if you invest in it.
-As always, if you have questions, please don't hesitate to contact me via the comments below or via e-mail to email@example.com
+As always, if you have questions, please don't hesitate to contact me via the comments below or via e-mail to firstname.lastname@example.org

 Now while pulling all my samples together for this post yesterday, I stumbled onto a great idea for an overwhelming stack of tumbling blocks that keeps growing as I demo the set-in piecing technique in workshops and at shows!
 But I wouldn't allow myself to be distracted by it until I finished writing today's post!